More

 Level 1B: Fraction × Whole

-Visualizing the model for Fraction × Whole could be really challenging for kids.
+Visualizing the model for Fraction × Whole could be challenging for kids.

-To start with, the first number in the multiplication sentence denotes the number of groups or the number of times something is to be repeated.
+First, the first number in the multiplication sentence denotes the number of groups or times something is to be repeated.
 But, in the Fraction × Whole scenario, how do we form groups in a fractional number?

 Example: ¼ × 8